bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 Some organisations/implementations may choose to provide read access to all Sources and Flows to promote content re-use, and reduce the writing of duplicate content to the store.
 Implementations may provide this feature by either adding default groups to Sources and Flows that provide appropriate read access to users, or by using more permissive auth logic.

+### Permissions propagation

+The basic implementation described above will populate auth classes on a new Source with those in the Flow that results in its creation.
+This is a product of TAMS' general behaviour of populating Source metadata from Flows on creation.

+Some implementations may also find it useful to propagate changes of Source permissions to their Flows, and Source/Flow permissions down to Sources and Flows they collect.
+For example, where Multi Source A collects Video Source B and Audio Source C, changes to permissions on Source A would be reflected on Sources B and C as well as the Flows of A, B, and C.
+The propagation of these permissions should happen on write to avoid the need for potentially extensive tree traversal on read.
+When changes are propagated, they must only be applied to resources where the request has the permission to edit auth classes.
+Where propagation reaches a resource that the request doesn't have sufficient permissions to edit, the process will stop following that branch of the resource tree.
+Propagation of permissions should only be performed after the successful modification of a parent resource.

+Propagation should also be triggered when a new Source/Flow is added to a Source/Flow collection, or when a Flow is added to an existing Source.

+### Deny permissions

+Implementations may wish to support auth classes and related auth logic that explicitly denies permissions against resources.
+In these cases, a matching "deny" class takes precedent over an "allow" class.

 ## Future Work